-Generally, lavender likes hot, dry conditions, which makes them a good option for gardens that have intense summers.
+Generally, lavender likes hot and dry conditions, which makes them a good option for gardens that have intense and dry summers.

 A good friend to lavender, rosemary is another great choice for an apple tree companion plant.

 Rosemary has tiny, but appealing flowers that attract pollinators from all around.
-Like lavender, this herb also has many homesteading applications, especially with cooking.
+Like lavender, this herb also has many homesteading applications, especially in cooking.